Independent Advisory & Consulting on Climate, Carbon Removal & Climate Intervention

 How I can help

-• Helping organisations navigate governance and policy questions around carbon removal and climate intervention, including questions of legitimacy, oversight, and public-interest considerations
+1. Navigate governance and policy questions around carbon removal and climate intervention, including legitimacy, oversight, and public-interest considerations

-• Assessing scientific evidence and uncertainty to understand credibility, limits, and integrity risks associated with emerging climate interventions
+2. Assess scientific evidence and uncertainty to evaluate credibility, limits, and integrity risks in emerging climate interventions

-• Translating complex or contested science into decision-relevant insights for policymakers, funders, and public-facing institutions, including through policy reports, briefings, and public presentations
+3. Translate complex or contested science into decision-relevant analysis for policymakers, funders, and public-facing institutions

 About

-Benjamin Redmond Roche is an independent advisor specialising in climate, carbon removal, and climate intervention governance.
-He holds a PhD in Earth and Polar Science and completed his doctoral training through the GeoNetZero Centre for Doctoral Training, focused on the role of geoscience in the low-carbon energy transition.
-He is currently a Research Fellow at University College London (2024-26), where his work focuses on the governance of solar radiation modification (SRM) research.
+I am an independent advisor specialising in climate, carbon removal, and climate intervention governance.
+I hold a PhD in Earth and Polar Science and completed my doctoral training through the GeoNetZero Centre for Doctoral Training, focused on the role of geoscience in the low-carbon energy transition.
+I am currently a Research Fellow at University College London (2024-26), where my work focuses on the research governance of solar radiation modification (SRM) research.

-His work spans academic research, policy engagement, and applied advisory roles.
-He has advised public bodies and NGOs on climate intervention and carbon removal governance, contributing to policy reports and briefings for the European Commission and supporting OECD-facing policy work through the Centre for Future Generations.
+My work spans academic research, policy engagement, and applied advisory roles.
+I have advised public bodies and NGOs on climate intervention and carbon removal governance, contributing to policy reports and briefings for the European Commission and supporting OECD-facing policy work through the Centre for Future Generations.
 This work has been presented in public and expert policy forums.

-Alongside policy work, he has provided strategic and governance-focused advisory support to climate-focused organisations, including helping Ureaka (a start-up developing carbon-negative concrete) secure over £300,000 in non-dilutive grant funding, and advising Athena Blue (a platform focused on improving the finance-readiness and integrity of ocean and blue carbon projects), where he leads work on ocean data and science intelligence – combining scientific evidence, carbon integrity assessment, and market analysis to inform the development of governance-aligned, investment-ready blue carbon and ocean climate pathways.
+Alongside policy work, I have provided strategic and governance-focused advisory support to climate-focused organisations, including helping Ureaka (a start-up developing carbon-negative concrete) secure over £300,000 in non-dilutive grant funding, and advising Athena Blue (a platform focused on improving the finance-readiness and integrity of ocean and blue carbon projects), where I lead work on ocean data and science intelligence – combining scientific evidence, carbon integrity assessment, and market analysis to inform the development of governance-aligned, investment-ready blue carbon and ocean climate pathways.

 Selected policy, research, and public contributions